 The first kill will usually only occur if the correct conditions have been met.

 However, the “stressor” is not the only piece of the puzzle.
 They also need to find the right victim at the right time.
-According to a 2005 report by the FBI, serial killers tend to select victims that are available, vulnerable and desirable.
+According to a 2005 report by the FBI, serial killers tend to select victims who are available, vulnerable, and desirable.

 - Available: “Can I get to her easily?”
-“Does she live alone?”
 “Is she a sex worker that I can pick up off the street?”